How to plant Bare Root Roses. Visit TN Nursery

 Red Weigelia

-Red weigelia is a deciduous ornamental plant known for its profusion of tubular, dark-scarlet to pinkish-scarlet flowers that attract pollinators and add a splash of color to garden landscapes.
+Red Weigelia is a deciduous ornamental plant known for its profusion of tubular, dark scarlet to pinkish scarlet flowers that attract pollinators and add a splash of color to garden landscapes.
 It is a versatile and attractive shrub commonly used in landscaping to enhance the aesthetic appeal of outdoor spaces.
 With its stunning trumpet-shaped flowers and unique foliage, this plant brings several benefits to landscaping projects.
-Red Weigelia is one of a number of attractive cultivars that were developed after the importation of the flowers to England from Japan in 1845.
+It is one of several attractive cultivars developed after the flowers were imported to England from Japan in 1845.
 Scarlet is only one of the colors present in this array of cultivars, and others include pink, purple, or even orange.
 But the crimson version is among the prettiest, especially when combined with the finely tapered and slightly serrated leaves.
-Red Weigelia Has Tons Of Flowers The flowers, although not broad or showy, still make a lasting impact because of the purity of their color and the fineness of their shape.
-The delicateness of their 2-inch length belies their incredible hardiness, often blooming from the last frost until the first frost, dominating the space below the 12-inch line in the garden.
+Red Weigelia Has Tons Of Flowers Although not broad or showy, the flowers still make a lasting impact because of the purity of their color and the fineness of their shape.
+The delicateness of their 2-inch length belies their incredible hardiness.
+They often bloom from the last frost until the first frost, dominating the space below the 12-inch line in the garden.
 These fantastic flowers don't just look good, either.
-These trumpet-shaped blooms smell like sweet citrus, filling the air with a delightful aroma that attracts human visitors to your garden as well as pollinators.
-The Leaves Of Red Weigelia They're about 4 or 5 inches long, slender, and finely tapered.
-They form an eye-pleasing green bed that accentuates the marvelous blooms all throughout the spring and summer into fall.
+These trumpet-shaped blooms smell like sweet citrus, filling the air with a delightful aroma that attracts human visitors to the garden and pollinators.
+The Leaves Of Red Weigelia The leaves are about 4 or 5 inches long, slender, and finely tapered.
+They form an eye-pleasing green bed that accentuates the marvelous blooms throughout the spring and summer into fall.
 The petioles are short, which allows the leaves to overlap one another for a splendid layered effect.
-In the bright sunshine, especially on dewy mornings, the light will reflect off of the flowers, which will then lend their hue to the leaves.
-This creates a fine multicolored effect.
-Red Weigelia Is Great for a Tiered Presentation Because this shrub and its flowers grow only to about a foot in height, taller plants of the same or similar colors can be planted behind them.
-That's what creates the tiered look.
-These flowers look absolutely smashing, surrounding a focal point in a garden, such as an imposing tree.
+In bright sunshine, especially on dewy mornings, the light will reflect off the flowers, lending their hue to the leaves and creating a pleasing multicolored effect.
+Red Weigelia Is Great for a Tiered Presentation Because Red Weigelia and its flowers grow only to about a foot in height, taller plants of the same or similar colors can be planted behind them, creating the tiered look.
+These flowers look smashing, surrounding a focal point in a garden, such as an imposing tree.
 Combining them with an epiphytic plant of the same color that climbs the trunk creates a quirky and beautiful botanical palette.
-Red Weigelia Is Good for Pollinators These flowers are important for pollinators like hummingbirds and bees.
-Having species in the garden that attract different species of pollinators is crucial for the success of both the garden and the environment as a whole.
+Red Weigelia attracts different species of pollinators, which is crucial for the garden's success and the environment.
 The leaves are also a necessary part of the life cycle of certain butterflies, which adds to the plant's beneficial environmental impact.

 Unit price per